-This example shows that, prior to starting financial activities, you should seek advice from a competent legal expert.
+This example shows that, prior to starting financial activities, you should seek legal advice from a competent lawyer.
 This is the only way you can ensure that all legal aspects are taken into account and minimize the risks described above.
 Because: Once a company has been engaged in business without holding the required license, it will have great difficulty proving the reliability required for obtaining it later on.
 This could place unnecessary obstacles in the way of your company's business idea.

 Our experts will be pleased to provide active advice and support.
 We check whether you need a license for your business model and guide you through the approval procedure.
 In this way, you ensure that your company is built on a solid foundation in compliance with supervisory law so that you can fully concentrate on the development of your business.
-Your contacts are

 Do you have questions about our services or would you like to arrange a personal consultation?
 We look forward to hearing from you!
 Please fill in the following information.